 PB between controls and PsA were designated as systemic genes (Figure 5.13 green dots).
-Those genes were not significantly modulated in the prior analysis comparing SF versus PB within PsA patients and could then be considered as the circulating disease ”footprint”.
+Those genes were not significantly modulated in the prior analysis comparing synovial fluid versus peripheral blood within PsA patients and could then be considered as the circulating disease ”footprint”.
 In this respect, CD14+ monocytes was the cell type with lower number of systemic modulated genes (14), compared to mCD8+

 (23) and mCD4+ (42) (Figure 5.13a, b and c).
 Amongst these genes were CCL24